sj-piano/eth-contract-hello-world/README.md

 Leave the node running in this additional terminal.
 Log output will be displayed (the initial set of pre-loaded keypairs will be shown).
 Press Ctrl-C to stop the local node.
 Switch back to the original terminal and continue.

-See fee estimations for the different contract operations:
+See fee estimations for the different contract operations, including deployment:
 `node scripts/hello-world-estimate-fees.js`

 Find the current balance of the address that will deploy the contract: